A text by Bat-Sheva Dori-Carlier for Lena Zaidel's exibition: Homage, 2020, Agripas 12 Gallery, Jerusalem

 4. Homage to Antoni Gaudí

 The first impression the painting creates is of a Gothic atmosphere, both because of the solemn and gloomy double portrait of the artist and her husband, and because of Gaudí's (1852-1926) neo-Gothic architecture; even though he designed the Sagrada Família (holy family) basilica in Barcelona in the spirit of Catalan modernism, he was influenced by the architecture of Gothic cathedrals.
 Yet, on further observation, the initial impression of gloominess is replaced with a playful atmosphere.
 Zaidel creates a subtle homage that transcends a painted art selfie of herself and her husband (artist Oded Zaidel) set against the basilica's interior, alluding to Gaudí's grandiose complexity in a playful and self-humored fashion.
-The artist's human (non-holy) family is painted within Gaudí's Sacred Family, and similarly to the homage to Joan Miro, embodies the title of the painting in a self-aware fashion.
-As in the other homages in the exhibition (to Joan Miro, Marcel Janco, Tristan Tzara, Man Ray, and to herself and her prior works), the selfie is used as a means and an aid in Zaidel's work, and is not the essence.
+The artist's human (non-holy) family is painted within Gaudí's Sacred Family, and similarly to the homage to Juan Miro, embodies the title of the painting in a self-aware fashion.
+As in the other homages in the exhibition (to Juan Miro, Marcel Janco/Tristan Tzara, Man Ray, and to herself and her prior works) the selfie is used as a means and an aid in Zaidel's work, and is not the essence.
 The essence is the current living dialogue with the past and with past masters, and Zaidel's fearless examination of the past masters' relevance to her current work.

 Usually, when discussing Gaudí's work, the focus is on the external appearance of his magnificent buildings.
 Zaidel corresponds with Gaudí "from within", from inside the Holy Family basilica (whose construction began in 1882, continued after Gaudí's death and is expected to end in 2026).
 She follows the inner laws of Gaudí's Neo-Gothic style from inside the basilica: the use of high vertical lines and the points of intersection that tapers up of the vaults and pillars, give the spectator a sense of sublimity, infinity, a yearning for the divine and the spiritual.
 The faces of Zaidel and her husband under the pillars, serve as an anchor to the feeling of sublimity and infinity created by the high vertical lines (a central motif in Gothic architecture).
 The artist and her husband, in a gloomy selfie, look like icon statuettes watching the world (and those who observe the painting) from above.
 Gaudí's basilica, which I call "architecture's Bach," is a triumphant celebration of grandiose complexity and inquiry into the divine order, as reflected in universal aesthetic principles (symmetry, harmony, geometric laws, and the use of light).